starwolf0320/React-Next-App1/README.md

 * features:
   * Node provides the backend environment for this application
   * Express middleware is used to handle requests, routes
+  * Mongoose schemas to model the application data
   * Next is used for React server rendering
+  * React Hooks in functional components
+  * Material UI for react components

 ## Install